LukasLampl/YAVC/README.md

 <details>
 <summary>Makroblock partitioning</summary>

 Followed by the texture and edge determination is the Makroblock partitioning.
 To achieve that the compressor uses the generated values of the ```"Edge & Texture"``` detection and puts ```"Areas of interest"```  at parts, that have a lot of textures and edges.
 This happens, since textures and edges should be as detailed as possible.
-The partitioning itself is by dividing a ```Superblock (32x32)``` to smaller Subblocks.
+The partitioning itself is by dividing a ```Superblock (32x32)``` to smaller Subblocks, if a certain details threshold is smaller than the actual detail in the block.
 Every Subblock has its own threshold, at which it divides again.
 The available blocksizes are: _32x32_, _16x16_, _8x8_ and _4x4_.

 > The threshold contains the variable ```size```, that stands for the block size.
 In addition to that the ```detail``` is normalized by the size.